Delta Institute is a nonprofit that thinks like a business to build both a resilient environment and economy through sustainable solutions.

 Ryan implements technical and analytical functions across Delta’s strategic focus areas.
 He is instrumental in fostering new projects and partnerships, particularly around agriculture and payments for ecosystem services, and in applying a systems lens to Delta’s projects.
 Before joining Delta in 2007, Ryan conducted policy and economic research at World Relief and the Federal Reserve Bank of Chicago.
 He is a member of the Chicago Advocates for Urban Agriculture Steering Committee and holds a B.S. in Finance from North Park University and a M.A. in Ecological Economics from the University of Leeds.
 Ryan grew up in the Chicago suburbs, and when not deep in the weeds of a PDF, he can often be found looking after his hens, bees and raised beds.

-As a Project Assistant, Martin provides technical and programmatic support for Delta’s waste and energy projects.
+As a Technical Associate, Martin provides technical and programmatic support for Delta’s waste and energy projects.
 Native to the Washington D.C. region, Martin holds a B.A in Environmental Studies with minors in Architectural Studies and Art from Ithaca College.
 In Martin’s free time, he can be found on the pool deck coaching diving for the Chicago Dive Club at Northwestern University.

 Kevin Dick, LEED AP O+M